openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 .. _OEP-2: https://open-edx-proposals.readthedocs.io/en/latest/oep-0002.html

 Specification
 =============

 When a repository under the `edx organization`_ will no longer be maintained because it is no longer in use, the following steps should be followed.

 Transfer to New Owner if Interest
 ---------------------------------

-First, if the repository is public, and a part of openedx releases, follow these steps to see if anyone would like to take ownership of it:
+First, if the repository is public, and a part of Open edX releases, follow these steps to see if anyone would like to take ownership of it:

 1. Send an email to edx-code@googlegroups.com announcing that the repository will be archived, and inquiring if anyone would like to take ownership of